 - Michael Steep: Drawing on decades of experience leading operations at companies including Apple and Microsoft, Mike is the executive director of Stanford’s Engineering Center for Disruptive Technology and Digital Cities who helps audiences get ahead of disruption with practical tips for fueling innovative ideas powered by new technology.

-- Poppy Crum A Stanford University adjunct professor, chief scientist at Dolby Laboratories, neuroscientist, and technologist, Dr. Crum shares an optimistic and inspiring view of a technology-enabled future where human capacity and performance is turbo-charged, and how organizations can embrace this change.
+- Poppy Crum A Stanford University adjunct professor, chief scientist at Dolby Laboratories, neuroscientist, and technologist, Dr. Crum shares an optimistic and inspiring view of a technology-enabled future where human capacity and performance is turbo-charged by empathetic technologies, such as ubiquitous sensing and smart spaces, and how organizations can embrace this change.

 - Sec.
 Anthony Foxx: Sec.
 Foxx was the former Secretary of Transportation from 2013-2017 and a digital cities visionary.
 Having worked with companies like Tesla and Uber on developing guidelines for autonomous cars, he is able to speak to the ways our businesses and workforce will change as a result of AI and robotics.